 Now before anyone nitpicks this definition I have to give a big giant caveat that I do not work for Websters.
 Brevity and summarization are not talents that the authors at WYG possess.
 So, I'm very sorry to say, our grief definition hovers somewhere between a definition and an incomplete description.
 I told you defining grief is a difficult task!
 With that said, here is WYG's definition of grief:

 Grief is an ongoing and evolving experience involving cognitive, emotional, physical, and behavioral responses to a loss.
 Responses may be related to the object of loss, seconary losses and stressors, the self, others, and the world (i.e., beliefs about safety, security, worldview, etc.)

 Of course, there are a few caveats, so take a minute to check out the following graphic and then meet me below:

 How our definitions may differ:

-I mentioned earlier that we sometimes find ourselves at an impasse with readers who have an understanding of grief that is significantly different from the one we’ve shared above.
-Anecdotally, we believe this is because many people come here with the belief that grief is something we recover from or the belief that grief is all bad.
+I mentioned earlier that we sometimes find ourselves at an impasse with readers who have an understanding of grief that is significantly different from the one we've shared above.
+This may be because many people come here with the belief that grief is something we recover from or the belief that grief is all bad.

 Where we differ from this outlook is that we've expanded grief to encompass it all - everything - the whole experience from day 1 to day 14,607.
 Again, we're not here to say who is right and who is wrong, only to state how we prefer to look at things.